The Word for World Is Forest by Ursula K. Le Guin (1972)

 If this is right, Asimov, Vinge, and Le Guin are all hard SF.

 But I’ve changed my mind.
-Starting with the instinct that Le Guin ought to be taken seriously as a writer whose speculations are intelligently extrapolated from real-life systematic knowledge, there are two ways to go.
-I could say, according to the argument I’ve just set out, that she is hard SF after all and everyone these days is misusing the term.
+Starting with the instinct that Le Guin ought to be taken seriously as a writer whose speculations are stringently informed by real-life systematic knowledge, there are two ways to go.
+I could say, according to the argument I’ve just set out, that her work is hard SF after all and people these days are misusing the term.

-Or I could say that hard SF is not scientifically serious enough to contain her: hard SF is not hard enough.
+Or—what I now believe—I could say that hard SF is not scientifically serious enough to contain her.
+In other words, hard SF is not hard enough.

 Although Asimov’s Foundation centres around social science, it is a mathematized social science, that is, a social science supposedly raised up to the level of physics and thereby hardened.
 It reminds me of Engineer’s Syndrome, which…